ParindaDear/Hunger-meets-Golden-Time/README.md

 ## What I’m Most Proud Of in This Project
 - **Problem**
 The `Time_Ordered` column contained approximately **1,731 missing values**.
-I think it's not a good idea tp filling them with `00:00` or a global median could introduce significant bias into time-based analysis.
+I think it's not a good idea to filling them with `00:00` or a global median could introduce significant bias into time-based analysis.

 - **Solution**